 ISO 100 175mm f/8.0 1/320sec Canon 5D MK III

 Of course, I've lived in Michigan my whole life, so the cold doesnt really bother me.
-But with the wind blowing in from the frigid shores of lake water of Lake Michigan it was hard to ignore the temperature.
-But the stunning scene somewhat distracted me from the cold.
-Really my photos do not capture the full beauty of the shore, the gently lapping waves and birds soaring overhead is lost through my lens.
+But with the wind blowing in from the frigid shores of Lake Michigan it was hard to ignore the temperature.
+The stunning scene somewhat distracted me from the cold.
+Really my photos don't capture the full beauty of the shore, the gently lapping waves and birds soaring overhead is lost through my lens.
 But even still I'm delighted with my photos from this pier.

 ISO 500 265mm f/18 1/250sec Canon 5D MK III w/ 1.4X & PL Filter